-Fifteen students graduated from Embark and SOAR in 2023.
-8 received diplomas, and 7 received certificates of completion.
-3 of these students went on to paid employment and college.
-2 students went on to supported employment.
-10 went on to adult day programs, although 4 of these students also had paid employment with varying levels of support.
-All students completed travel training and learned to use public transportation, and two received their driver's licenses.
-12 of the students completed certificates in CPR, First Aid, Serve Safe, or OSHA.
-At the time of graduation, 10 students were receiving ongoing support from DDS, 2 from DMH, and 13 from MRC.
+Nineteen students graduated from Embark and SOAR in 2024.
+Fourteen received diplomas, and four received certificates of completion.
+Nine of these students went on to paid employment and college.
+Three students went on to supported employment.
+Five went on to adult day programs, although four of these students also had paid employment with varying levels of support.
+All students completed travel training and learned to use public transportation, and one received their driver's license.
+Nine of the students completed certificates in CPR, First Aid, Serve Safe, or OSHA.
+At the time of graduation, 17 students were receiving ongoing support from DDS and MRC, two from DCF.